Skip to main content

 Addressing occupational safety risks

-Ensuring safety of construction sites
+Ensuring the safety and health of workers at construction sites

-Enhancement of health management
+Enhancement of Health Management

 The Group has adopted several initiatives for detecting employee health risks at an early stage and helping them maintain their health and safely perform their duties.